ESPRI-Mod/synda/sdt/doc/upgrade_guide.md

 ## Synopsis

-This documents contains instructions to install the new Synda software version.
+This documents contains instructions to install new Synda version.

 ## Procedure